oritp/debian-setup/README.md

 - **System update and enabling backports**

-Improves compatibility and updates the system to the latest available version.
+Improves compatibility and updates the system to the latest available version with backports.

 - **Installation of essential tools**

-Installs CLI utilities for networking, editors (vim), monitoring (htop, btop), download tools (curl, wget), certificates, and more.
+Installs CLI utilities for networking, editors (vim, nano), monitoring (neofetch, htop, btop, inxi), download and control tools (curl, wget, git, gpg), certificates and software common properties.

 - **Package managers and decompression tools**

-Installs drivers for file systems and compression formats (exFAT, NTFS, zip, rar, 7z), as well as package managers (Synaptic, Gdebi, Flatpak).
+Installs drivers for file systems and compression formats (exFAT, HFS, NTFS, ZIP, RAR, 7ZIP), as well as package managers (Synaptic, Gdebi, Flatpak).

 - **Installation of CPU microcodes**